tuliofalmeida/dsco/README.md

 ### Repository files

     .
     ├── code                       # Folder with all the code │   ├── environment.yml        # File to create the conda env
-    │   ├── citron_jaune.ipynb    # Pipeline notebook
+    │   ├── citrons_jaunes.ipynb   # Pipeline notebook
-    │   ├── citron_jaune.py       # Pipeline script
+    │   ├── citrons_jaunes.py      # Pipeline script
-    │   ├── citron.ico            # GUI icon
+    │   ├── citrons.ico            # GUI icon
     │   └── functions.py           # Functions used in the pipeline
     ├── docs                       # Files to support the README file
     └── README.md

 ### Installation